Washington-University/HCPpipelines/README.md

 The [downloadable FIX tar file](http://www.fmrib.ox.ac.uk/~steve/ftp/fix.tar.gz) includes the `hcp_fix` file which is a wrapper script for running ICA FIX on data that has been run through the HCP Structural and Functional Preprocessing.
-The hcp_fix script is run with a high-pass filter of 2000 seconds.
+The hcp_fix script is run with a high-pass filter of 2000.

 -----